Linearity of stability conditions: Finite Z and maximal green sequences

 In this section we restrict to the case when $\Lambda$ is the finite dimensional hereditary algebra.
 The main result is that a finite green nonlinear stability function gives a maximal green sequence (MGS) for $\Lambda$ and all MGS's are given in this way.

 We first review the characterization of MGS's and more general reddening sequences by exceptional wall crossing sequences from \cite{IOTW2}.
 In particular, we already know that reddening sequences are given by paths which meet finitely many exceptional semistability sets $D(M_i)$ at distinct times $t_i$ where exceptional means that $M_i$ are exceptional modules.
 The only thing left to prove is that such a path cannot meet any $D(M)$ for nonexceptional $M$.
-The proof will be reduced to Lemma A (\ref{lemma A}) which we prove in the last section.
+The proof will be reduced to Theorem \ref{lemma A} which we prove in the last section.

 We also show that, in the hereditary case, a MGS is equivalent to a maximal forward hom-orthogonal sequence.
-This implies that all five notions of stability outlined in the introduction are equivalent in the finite, green hereditary case.
+This implies Theorem \ref{main theorem} which says that all five notions of stability outlined in the introduction are equivalent in the hereditary case.